GabeScott/standard-works-vault/General Conference/2011 April - Opportunities to Do Good.md

 We celebrate the 75th anniversary of the Church welfare program this year.
 It was started to meet the needs of those who lost employment, farms, and even homes in the wake of what became known as the Great Depression.

-Great temporal needs of the children of Heavenly Father have come again in our time as they have and as they will in all times.
+Great temporal needs of the children of Heavenly Father have come again in our time, as they have and as they will in all times.
 The principles at the foundation of the Church welfare program are not for only one time or one place.
 They are for all times and all places.

 Those principles are spiritual and eternal.
 For that reason, understanding them and putting them down into our hearts will make it possible for us to see and take opportunities to help whenever and wherever the Lord invites us.